Landscape and water levies

 What are the levies used for?

-The levies fund projects and activities that protect and enhance the region’s landscape for a sustainable future.
+The levies fund projects and services that protect and improve the region’s landscapes.
 This includes working with primary producers to achieve sustainable production and supporting efforts to protect and restore the environment.
-These activities include:

-- planning and evaluation for best practice and continuous improvement
+- Planning and evaluation for long-term landscape health and resilience.

 Why is there a difference in landscape levy rates between regions?